UKGovLD/registry-deploy-loc2016/README.md

 # registry-deploy-loc2016

+**Deprecated.** The Location registry is long retired and this configuration is not supported.

 This is a customization of registry-config-base for the 2016 release of the Defra Location registry.

 Should set upstream to enable changes to be pulled in: